qchempku2017/OOParts-project/README.md

  # OOParts-project
 OOParts: Oops!
 I hope you know what you are doing!
 Version 1.0.0
 This version of OOParts still needs to specify the atom and the basis information in data/atom.txt, bas.txt, env.txt manually.
 Only support close-shell restricted hatree fock.
+Now enables DIIS.

 Group leader: Fengyu Xie(Izzy)
 Acknowledgements: